 Attend the many events organised by ISMC as well as surrounding universities including SOAS, Birkbeck and UCL.

-The option to spend a month abroad

-an Arabic or Persian-speaking country.

 Follow in the footsteps of our alumni into PhD study or career opportunities around the world.

+"

+I chose this programme because it's unique.
+You don't find a programme like this anywhere else in the world.
+It teaches you aspects of religious studies, aspects of development, aspects of cultural studies.
+And what they do together is to change the way that you think and the way you interact and the way you see and perceive things round you.

+"

+Kareem Shalwani, ISMC student

+"

+"

 All of my expectations were met when I came here.
 Classes are very interesting, they are stimulating and thought-provoking.
 At the same time, they are very challenging.

-Nurila Ydrys, student

-The three-semester degree programme at ISMC provides you with expert insight and deep understanding of Muslim cultures and civilisations, both in the historical and contemporary worlds.
+Nurila Ydrys, ISMC student The three-semester degree programme at ISMC provides you with expert insight and deep understanding of Muslim cultures and civilisations, both in the historical and contemporary worlds.
 Our programme gives you the skills to engage critically, in original and creative ways, with the challenges faced by Muslim societies.
 To help ensure that you are fulfilling the objectives of this course, our teaching is student-centred and our academics, who are leaders in their fields, seek to enhance your learning through a multi-faceted approach that applies a framework of world cultures, humanities and social sciences to the study of Muslim contexts.